Updated: Apr 18

 Earlswood is made up of three reservoirs: Terry's Pool, Windmill Pool and Engine Pool.
 They are perfect for rambling, bug hunting, bird watching and if you are really lucky you might even be able to see the rare Lesser Spotted Woodpecker!

 If you do not have an Earlswood near you.
 I can guarantee you will have at least one park close to you.
 It doesn’t have to be a National Park or even a large one like Central Park.
 Make an effort to take a walk around your area and see what hidden gems you can find.
 You do not even need an OS map anymore.
-The majority of us have smartphones with Maps installed, but walking really is the best way to see what is around you.
+The majority of us have smartphones with Maps installed, but walking really is the best way to see what is around us.

 I would always encourage the use of physical maps as tech can be unreliable.
 Map reading is a valuable skill and I write more about the benefits of OS Maps in my quick guide.